 The Morin Center for Banking Law Studies, named in honor of Charles H. Morin (’49), was founded to conduct specialized research and provide educational programs in the field of banking and financial institutions.
-Today, it is known as the BU Center for Finance, Law & Policy.

 Students founded the BU Gay and Lesbian Legal Association.
 Now known as OutLaw, the group also includes bisexual and transgender students.

 The Review of Banking & Financial Law published its first issue.